Introduction

 snd_rawmidi_buffer_ref and

 snd_rawmidi_buffer_unref.
-They are respectively used to take and remove a reference to the buffer using snd_rawmidi_runtime->buffer_ref
+They are respectively used to take and remove a reference to the buffer using snd_rawmidi_runtime->buffer_ref when it is copying (

 snd_rawmidi_kernel_read1) or writing (